translate/pootle/docs/developers/hacking.rst

    $ source /usr/local/bin/virtualenvwrapper.sh  # Or /usr/bin/virtualenvwrapper.sh

-.. note:: You may want to add the above-mentioned commands in your :file:`.bashrc` file (or whatever file your shell uses for initializing user customizations).
+.. note:: You may want to add the above-mentioned commands and environment variables to your :file:`.bashrc` file (or whatever file your shell uses for initializing user customizations).

-Now the commands provided virtualenv and virtualenvwrapper are available, so we can start creating our virtual environment.
+Now that the commands provided by virtualenv and virtualenvwrapper are available, we can start creating our virtual environment.

 .. code-block:: bash